 People will try almost anything if it’s free.
 But if you put up a price barrier, even if it’s only 99 cents, it will turn away almost your entire potential audience before they even get to see how great your magazine is.
 If you have to make money, you can make up the difference by selling ads in your publication.
-Keeping your magazine free will build the size of the exposure those ads receive, allowing you to charge more for ads in the future Issues.
+Keeping your magazine free will build the size of the exposure those ads receive, allowing you to charge more for ads in future Issues.

 2. Don’t limit yourself

 If you were publishing ten pages in print, it’s a good idea to scale your publication in the digital edition.
 You may choose to publish twice as many pages as your printed issue had, or it could be four times bigger.
-Publishing a native app gives you an advantage of saving physical storage space, save the expense of printing papers, and much more.
+Publishing a native app gives you the advantage of saving physical storage space, saving the expense of printing papers, and much more.
 Hence, one must publish quality content, without worrying about the file size, making it more likely that people will actually read all of what you produce.

 3. Don’t ring all the bells and blow all the whistles

 Just like the temptation to produce engaging content – because you can – it’s also tempting to add a bunch of sounds, videos, slideshows, and all other stuff.
 However, the general truth is that people read a magazine to escape from the noise of life, they don’t want to be bombarded with alarms.
 It’s better to keep your native apps simple and intuitive so that the reading experience is never interrupted.
-This saves the user of any situation where he needs to figure out what to do next.
+This saves the user from any situation where he needs to figure out what to do next.

 4. Ask questions

 If you’re having trouble getting it to work right or look like you want it to, don’t be afraid to ask questions.
-Head out to thought-leaders, industry influencers, peers, and those you’re comfortable with.
+Head out to thought leaders, industry influencers, peers, and those you’re comfortable with.
 You can also go through tons of great tutorials on the mag+ website or drop a support email to the mag+ team.